Miryeong1235/COMM2216-user-guide/docs/create_new_table.md

 1. Write INSERT statement about the data you want to populate.

-    !!! info
     If you want to populate date using sample, you can use the sample query below.

     ??? example "Example code for population"